Foot Orthotics in Brooklyn

 Shoes and Orthotics

 When purchasing new shoes, try them on with your orthotics.
 The style should conform to the orthotics for a comfortable fit.
 Each time you purchase shoes, they will need to be checked for comfort level and fit with your orthotics.
-You can’t assume the orthotics will fit correctly in all shoes because shoe sizes vary from manufacturer to manufacturer.
+You can’t assume they will fit correctly in all shoes because shoe sizes vary from manufacturer to manufacturer.